-The Agency has not identified any cost-effective odor control technology applicable to the hot mix asphalt industry equipment capable of meeting a limit of zero odor at the fence line.
+The Agency is not aware of any cost-effective odor control technology applicable to the hot mix asphalt industry equipment capable of meeting a zero odor at the fenceline limit.
 Regulation I, Section 9.11 does apply which requires less than level 2 odors on private property.
 The Agency recognizes that both the condensers are RACT for odor in the case of the asphaltic cement storage tanks.
 The baghouse may control odor to the degree it controls odorous condensed particulate but, also has the potential to change the location of odor impacts (and dilute them) due to the dispersion effects of a raised stack.
 For example, the higher release point of the baghouse stack allows for greater dispersion (and hence dilution) but this also may move the location of high impacts from near the facility to higher geography or structures.
 The baghouse has the potential to move odor impacts from nearby public property (such as the Burke-Gilman trail) to farther away private property (such as the neighboring hillside to the north).
-Because of this the Agency is setting into place a complaint response program, fence line and near field odor monitoring, recordkeeping, reporting, and response provisions as BACT/RACT odor mitigation practices.
+Because of this the Agency is setting into place a complaint response program, fenceline and near field odor monitoring, recordkeeping, and reporting provisions as BACT/RACT odor mitigation practices.